H-0-O/spark-orm/readme.md

 - **Collection Name Customization**: Set the collection name for your models using the `#[coll_name]` attribute.

-- **Non-Heap Copy**: RSpark is designed for efficiency, providing a non-heap copy ORM solution for MongoDB.
+- **Non-Heap Copy**: rm_orm is designed for efficiency, providing a non-heap copy ORM solution for MongoDB.

 ## Getting Started

 1. Derive the `Model` trait for your structs and customize collection names using `#[coll_name]`: